-- 1. In the Active Directory Users and Computers snap-in, right-click the domain name, and then click Properties. - 2.
-On the Security tab, click Add and select the account. - 3.
-Select the account, and then check the Allow box for the Read permission in the Permissions box. - Click the Advanced button.
-In the Advanced Security Settings dialog box, select the account you specified on step 2, and click Edit. - 5.
-In the Permission Entry dialog box, select This object and all descendant (child) objects from the Apply to drop-down list. - 6.
-Close the dialog boxes by clicking OK.
+- 1. On the target domain controller in the Active Directory Users and Computers snap-in, right-click the domain name, and then click Properties on the shortcut menu. - On the Security tab, click Add and select the account to which you wish to assign permissions (in our example, QMM_Trg_AD). - NOTE: If there is no Security tab, you should select View | Advanced Features in the Active Directory Users and Computers snap-in. - 3.
+Select the account name, and then enable the Allow option for the Read permission in the Permissions box. - 4.
+Click the Advanced button.
+In the Advanced Security Settings dialog box, select the account you specified on step 2 and click Edit. - 5.
+In the Permission Entry dialog box, select This object and all descendant (child) objects from the Apply to drop-down list.

+6. Close the dialog boxes by clicking OK.